Get detailed insights into visitors’ behaviour with Burst Statistics, the privacy-friendly analytics dashboard from Really Simple Plugins.

 - Use our tour to get familiar with Burst Statistics.

-Burst will maintain and a grow a knowledge base about Burst Statistics and other products to assist, while using Burst Statistics burst-statistics.com
+Burst will maintain and grow a knowledgebase about Burst Statistics and other products to assist, while using Burst Statistics burst-statistics.com

 Can I block IP Addresses?